sebastian-quintero/mdrp-sim/README.md

 Discrete events simulation is used and these are the most important definitions:

 - Event: A sequence of items, facts, actions or changes triggered at a moment in time that follow a chronological order.
+- Actor: Entity that makes decisions and executes actions (triggers events).
 - Process: Current state of an actor.
 Can also be defined as a sequence of events during a specific time interval.
-- Actor: Entity that makes decisions and executes actions (triggers events).
 - Policy: Conditions and algorithms that describe how an actor makes a decision or executes an action.
-- Model: Passive entity used to represent an abstract object, person or place.
+- Object: Passive entity used to represent an abstract object, person or place.
 Doesn't make decisions or execute actions.

 This framework allows for different policies to be tested, such as:

 - Dispatching (assignment + routing) policies
 - Movement (for couriers) policies
-- Fleet allocation policies
+- Fleet allocation (prepositioning) policies

 A short explanation of this repo's directories can be found.
 A more extended guide to get the project up and running is provided.